-When there is doubt about whether or not a proposed activity meets the regulatory definition of Human Subjects Research, Investigators should seek guidance from the IRB office as to when to submit a summary of activities to be determined to be research involving human subjects.
+When there is doubt about whether or not a proposed activity meets the regulatory definition of Human Subjects Research, Investigators should seek guidance from the IRB office as to when to submit a summary of activities for a determination of research involving human subjects.

-All proposed activities conducted at the College or by its employees or agents must be reviewed to determine if they meet the regulatory definitions for research involving human subjects/participants and must be verified by one of the following:
+The IRB office determination of whether the activities meet the regulatory definitions for research involving human subjects/participants will be made by one of the following:

-- The IRB Chairperson

-- An experienced member of the IRB

-- Another qualified professional designated by the Human Subject Signatory Official following appropriate training
+- The IRB Chairperson - An experienced member of the IRB - Another qualified professional designated by the Human Subject Signatory Official following appropriate training - Note: BCM investigators at affiliated institutions must be aware of and comply with the institutions' requirements.
+For example, proposed QI activities to be conducted at Harris Health must receive a determination from the IRB prior to the start of the project.